OwenDostie/ringtone/README.md

 - signal (example daw) - https://github.com/ryohey/signal
 - vue & deno tutorial https://docs.deno.com/runtime/tutorials/how_to_with_npm/vue/
     - this also says if you run this command you can create a template project with ANY FRONTEND FRAMEOWKR
+- do more player orders than just a circle
 ```
 deno run --allow-read --allow-write --allow-env npm:create-vite-extra@latest
 ```